The 211th issue of the Revue d'Histoire de la Shoah, the first from the new editorial board headed by Audrey Kichelewski

 Claire Zalc (CNRS, IHMC)

-Director of the Review: Jacques Fredj
+Director of the Journal: Jacques Fredj

-Writing, layout, manufacturing secretariat: Pauline de Ayala
+Drafting, layout, manufacturing secretariat: Pauline de Ayala

 Next issue: «Vichy, the French and the Shoah.
 Scientific knowledge in the face of historical revisionism" under the direction of Laurent Joly (CNRS).